Facts & Figures

 - More than 1,000 employees working to help students succeed

-- One in eight people in our community take classes at Delta.
-In a national survey, 94 percent of Delta College students said they would recommend Delta to a friend.
+- One in 11 people in our community take classes at Delta.
+In a national survey, 94 percent of Delta College students said they would recommend Delta to a friend

-- 318 displaced workers found new jobs through the Fast Start partnership with workforce development and industry leaders.
-First offered in 2008, there are now four training paths -- chemical process, solar manufacturing, advanced battery and business process.
+- Hundreds of displaced workers found new jobs through the Fast Start partnership with workforce development and industry leaders.
+First offered in 2008, there are now six training paths -- chemical process, solar manufacturing, advanced battery and business process

-- 10,000 families tune-in to Q-TV every week.
+- Now in it's 50th year, 100,000 families tune-in to Q-TV every week.
 And, they're treated to excellent programming, including award-winning locally produced shows and documentaries.

 - The average income at the career midpoint of someone with an associate's degree working in this region is $41,300.
 That's 35 percent more than someone with a high school diploma.